Survicate/survicate-uxcam-integration-ios/README.md

 ## Usage

-> Note that for the plugin to function properly, it is essential that both the Survicate and UxCam SDKs have been initialized correctly as outlined in their respective documentation:
+> Note that for the plugin to function properly, the UXCam integration must be enabled in the Survicate panel.
+Also, it is essential that both the Survicate and UxCam SDKs have been initialized correctly as outlined in their respective documentation:
 > - [Survicate developer docs](https://developers.survicate.com/mobile-sdk/ios/)
 > - [UXCam developer docs](https://developer.uxcam.com/docs/ios)